 Lincoln City Record

-FA Cup: 4 appearances plus 1 as substitute
+Other: 4 appearances plus 1 as substitute

 Tony Cunningham

 Tony Cunningham was a powerful striker who was brought to Lincoln by Colin Murphy from non-league club Stourbridge in May 1979.
-He made an instant impact on his debut in a League Cup tie against Barnsley when he was up against the former England defender Norman Hunter.
-Tony had too much pace and power for the ex England man and marked his first City game with a goal.
+He made an instant impact on his debut in a League Cup tie against Barnsley and marked his first City game with a goal.
 Tony remained a regular first team player during his three full seasons at Sincil Bank and finished as leading scorer with 15 league and cup goals in 1981-82 when the Imps narrowly missed out on promotion to second tier football.
 He was sold to Barnsley in September 1982 and and made 40 League appearances for the Reds scoring 11 goals before joining Sheffield Wednesday in November 1983.
-Tony later played for clubs including Manchester City and Newcastle United making a total of almost 500 senior appearances before ending his career with Wycombe Wanderers.
+Tony later played for clubs including Manchester City, Newcastle United and Blackpool making a total of almost 500 senior appearances before ending his career with Wycombe Wanderers.
 One of his sons Karl later also played for the Imps.

 Debut vs Barnsley, home (Football League Cup) 11 August 1979